MarcGamesons/gtavmod-escape-five-stars/README.md

 # About this Mod
 This is a modification for the singleplayer of the videogame "Grand Theft Auto V".

+# Download
+You can donwload the latest version on the `release` page.
+You can find it [here](https://github.com/MarcGamesons/gtavmod-escape-five-stars/releases/tag/v1.0.0).

 # Requirements and Installation
 1. To use this file you have to download ScriptHookV and ScriptHookVDotNet you can find them here:
 2. [ScriptHookV - http://www.dev-c.com/gtav/scripthookv/](http://www.dev-c.com/gtav/scripthookv/)